Screw that.

 Anyway, back to the cycling.
 All told, I put 437 miles on my bike in a week, and I climbed 41,400 feet.
 Wait.
 How can that be right?!
 Some of our bikes requested a group shot (see above).
 Mine is in the foreground.

-(huge thanks to various Black Sheep for all the trip photos, as I was too lame to have a camera):
+Some random highlights (huge thanks to various Black Sheep for all the trip photos, as I was too lame to have a camera):

-cover on day 4, when everybody else was invited to the "let's fix each others' bikes" party in the parking lot).
+1. No flats or mechanical malfunctions on my bike whatsoever (both a blessing and a curse, I would discover on day 4, when everybody else was invited to the "let's fix each others' bikes" party in the parking lot).
 Unless you count the very beginning of the first day, when I so enthusiastically pulled the pump nozzle off my freshly self-pumped tire that half of my tube's stem came with it, thereby compromising the tube and necessitating the first tire removal/tube change of the entire trip, which hadn't even started.
 I was afraid to touch the pump after that morning, so I enlisted others to pump my tires to 120 psi every single morning thereafter, for 2 very important reasons:

 a.
 Why ride on stale air when you can ride on puffy, fresh air!?!
 Hullo!